 Bury St Edmunds – As a Tourist

-We started our day at the Moyse’s Hall Museum.
-The exhibition was small but very good and gave a us a chance to look round the rest of the museum.
-I have been in the museum before but I don’t recall ever looking around (I did have some artwork displayed there once, age 6).
+We started our day at Moyse’s Hall Museum.
+The exhibition was small but very good and gave us a chance to look round the rest of the museum.
+I have been in the museum before, but I don’t recall ever looking around (I did have some artwork displayed there once, age 6).
 There’s plenty for children to do, it’s very interactive with dress up and quizzes.

 From here we headed down through the town to the Cathedral for the first of our two geocaches.
 (If you don’t know much about geocaching you can read my quick guide here.)
 This cache had us looking for clues all over the expanse of the Cathedral’s interior and was a great way to guide us towards details we might otherwise have missed.

-The second geocache we did took us from the cathedral around the Abbey Gardens.
+The second geocache we did took us from the Cathedral around the Abbey Gardens.
 The Abbey Gardens is a large and beautiful park set around the ruins of the abbey which was torn down by the townspeople.
 It is also where I spent a lot of time ‘hanging out’ as a youth.
 From here we headed out of town on a linear walk along the river Lark.
 A really peaceful way to end our day.

 Have you ever looked at your hometown as a tourist?
 Would you recommend we visit?